Learn the craft of formulating a sermon and Bible class lesson

 For those who do not know what these terms mean...

-A expository sermon is a sermon based/focused on a chapter or part of a chapter.
+A textual sermon is a sermon based/focused on a chapter or part of a chapter.
 The sermon is centered around the theme of what that chapter is saying.
 The sermon can use other verses/passages from other parts of the Bible to tie in that chapters theme.
-This type of sermon tends to have someone read the chapter, pause in certain parts of the reading to explain what is being read.
-In that explanation, the preacher may tie in other Bible passages from other area's of the Bible to those verses, he just read.
+This type of sermon tends to have a text or certain parts of the chapter read and at chosen points in the reading, the preacher/teacher can pause and insert his words at certain parts of the reading to explain what is being read.
+When explaining a text or part of a passage, the preacher may tie in other Bible passages from other areas' of the Bible, to those verses, he just read.

 _______________________________________________________________________________________________________________________________________________________________________________